shaack/bootstrap-input-spinner/README.md

 In `buttonsOnly` mode (set `true`) no direct text input is allowed, the text-input gets the attribute `readonly`.
 But the plus and minus buttons still allow to change the value.

+##### locale

+Used to format the number in the UI.
+Detected automatically from the users browser, can be set to "de", "en",… or "de_DE", "en_GB",….

 ### Programmatic change and read of value